craigerm/jeep-cli/README.md

 ```

 ## The name JEEP?
 Json Eliminater, Editor and Processor...ok that's not really true.
-I just wanted a three or four letter name that started with J. And all the good ones are taken :Smiley:.
+I just wanted a three or four letter name that started with J. And all the good ones are taken of course...

 ## License